pecs2018/pecs2018.github.io/registration.md

 #### October 19 from 1-4 pm
 #### Facilitated by Chris Kontoes, RBR Technical Sales Manager

 RBR is hosting a technical workshop on Optimizing Coastal Measurements on Friday, October 19 from 1-4 pm (immediately following the closing of the conference).
 The workshop will be held in the same location as PECS.
 The workshop will focus on understanding oceanographic sensor measurement methods, improving the quality of field data, and increasing deployment success rates.
-More information and registration is available on the RBR website (under construction).
+More information and registration is available on the [RBR website](https://rbr-global.com/about-rbr/workshops).

 # Activities and outings